saisathvik1/OSCP-Cheatsheet/README.md

 get <file> #to download file
 ```

-- Downloading shares made easy - if the folder consists of several files, they all be downloading by this.
+- Downloading shares is made easy—if the folder consists of several files, they will all be downloaded by this.

 ```powershell
 mask ""